SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Swift's ``Dictionary`` type places a limitation on the types that can be used as keys for a dictionary.
-As described in :ref:`CollectionTypes_Dictionaries`, the type of a dictionary's keys must be :newTerm:`hashable` – that is, it must provide a way to make itself uniquely representable.
+As described in :ref:`CollectionTypes_Dictionaries`, the type of a dictionary's keys must be :newTerm:`hashable`.
+That is, it must provide a way to make itself uniquely representable.
 ``Dictionary`` needs its keys to be hashable so that it can check whether it already contains a value for a particular key.
 Without this requirement, ``Dictionary`` could not tell whether it should insert or replace a value for a particular key, nor would it be able to find a value for a given key that is already in the dictionary.

-``Dictionary`` enforces this requirement by saying that its key type must conform to the ``Hashable`` protocol, which is a special protocol defined in the Swift standard library.
+This requirement is enforced by a type constraint on the key type for ``Dictionary``, which specifies that the key type must conform to the ``Hashable`` protocol, a special protocol defined in the Swift standard library.
 All of Swift's basic types (such as ``String``, ``Int``, ``Double``, and ``Bool``) are hashable by default.